davestewart/extension-bus/README.md

 - transparent handling of internal and external calls
 - a consistent interface for process, tab and external calls

-Once configured with targets and handlers, typical [messaging code](#sending-a-message) looks like the following:
+Once configured with targets and handlers typical [messaging code](#sending-a-message) is as follows:

 ```ts
 const result = await bus.call('some/handler', payload)
 ```

-And with consistent handling of [errors and edge cases](#error-handling) messaging becomes intuitive, simple and straightforward.
+And with consistent handling of [errors and edge cases](#error-handling) messaging both simple and intuitive.

 ## Usage